-- 1. Shi-Tomasi uses Taylor expansion as an approximation of a local image patch.
-This assumes that the image is continuous and may be violated in textured motion. - 2. λ{\min} is used instead of $\log \lambda{\max} \lambda{\min}$ measure.
+- 1. Shi-Tomasi uses Taylor expansion as an approximation of local image patch.
+This assumes that the image is continuous and may be violated at the boundary or in textured motion. - 2. λ{\min} is used instead of $\log \lambda{\max} \lambda{\min}$ measure.

-It is worth noting that the Shi-Tomasi texturedness measure is most effective in a video regime corresponding to the rightmost extreme in Fig. 5 (bird flock) and Fig. 10 (marathon) where the objects are dense and still distinguishable from the surroundings.
+It is worth to note that this texturedness measure is most effective in a video regime corresponding to the rightmost extreme in Fig. 5 (bird flock) and Fig. 10 (marathon) where the objects are dense and still distinguishable from the surroundings.
 In our pursued hybrid representations, most trackable points are selected in this regime in Fig. 13 (row 3).

 We compare with (Shi and Tomasi, 1994) in selecting good features to track in frame-to-frame tracking.
-The Shi-Tomasi criterion measures texturedness in a single image patch of 5×5 pixels, in contrast our intrackability is computed between frames in a $[-12, 12]^2$ displacement range and thus encompasses a larger neighborhood.
-As Fig. 16 illustrates, we manually initialize a polygonal region for the object of interest, then trackable points are pursued in the region and tracked across frames by finding the best SSD matches.
-After point-wise matching, an affine transformation is fit to obtain a current polygon for the object region.
-For an object with no self-similar feature, our results are similar to or slightly better than the Shi-Tomasi measure, see the first column in Fig. 16.
-But for objects with many selfsimilar features, the Shi-Tomasi measure will be misguided to choose these self-similar ones, which often results in mismatches between frames.
-In Figure 16, the second and third column show that the intrackability measure can distinguish the more informative points on collars, shoulders, buttons and pockets in most places, but the Shi-Tomasi measure fails to do so in more places.
+The Shi-Tomasi criterion measures texturedness in a single image patch of 5×5 pixels, in contrast our intrackability is computed between frames in a $[-12, 12]^2$ displacement range and thus is searched in a larger neighborhood.
+As Fig. 15 illustrates, we manually initialize a polygon region for the object of interest, then trackable points are pursued in the region and tracked across frames by finding the best SSD matches.
+After point-wise matching, an affine transformation is fitted to obtain the current polygon of object region.
+For an object with no self-similar feature, our results is similar to or slightly better than the Shi-Tomasi measure, see the first column in Fig. 15.
+But for objects with many selfsimilar features, the Shi-Tomasi measure will be misguided to hit these self-similar ones, which often results in mismatches between frames.
+In Figure 15, the second and third column show that the intrackability measures can distinguish the more informative points on collars, shoulders, buttons and pockets in most places, but Shi-Tomasi measures fails to do so in more places.

-To make quantitative comparison of the performances, we annotate the ground truth of the vertices of outer polygons for the three sequences in Fig. 16 and measure the average errors of all vertices over time.
-Let $\mathbf{x}{i,t}$ be the ground truth of the position of the i-th vertex in frame t, $\hat{\mathbf{x}}{i,t}$ be its estimated value by a tracking algorithm, and M be the number of vertices.
-The tracking error of frame t is defined
+To make quantitative comparison of the performances, we annotate the ground truth of the vertices of outer polygons for the three sequences in Fig. 15 and measure the average errors of all vertices over time.
+Let $\mathbf{x}{i,t}$ be the ground truth of the position of the i-th vertex in frame t, $\hat{\mathbf{x}}{i,t}$ be its estimated value by a tracking algorithm, M be the number of vertices, the tracking error of frame t is defined as